shuaianuoe/relative_keys/README.md

 ### 3 test entity matching

 If you want to test the entity linking task, you need to replace the datasetsname in `config.yaml` with an entity linking dataset.
 Using DBLP-ACM as an example:

 1. Change the datasetsname in `config.yaml` to 'DBLP-ACM'.

+2. Enter the subdirectory `certamain`.

-2. To train the entity linking model and generate the instance to be explained, run the command in the `certamain` folder:
+3. To train the entity linking model and generate the instance to be explained, run the command in the `certamain` folder:
 ```
-python certamain/train_certa.py
+python train_certa.py
 ```

-3. To generate and evaluate the keys for entity matching task, run the command in the `certamain` folder:
+4. To generate and evaluate the keys for entity matching task, run the command in the `certamain` folder:
 ```
-python certamain/test_er.py
+python test_er.py
 ```

-NOTE: (1) Step2 can be time-consuming.
+NOTE: (1) Step3 can be time-consuming.
 For DBLP-ACM, it takes approximately 30 minutes.
+To facilitate use and speed up testing, I have included the intermediate generated DBLP-ACM test set.
 (2) If you encounter the 'KeyError: 'certa'' error, simply restart the console.